Reveal the acoustics of your own room & set-up.

-In fact, strange enough, in some cases, it can come even MORE important than the sound performance of the speakers!
+In fact, strange enough, in some cases, it can actually be more important than the sound performance of the speakers.

 Anyways, the point here is that if you'd like to maximize the fidelity of your home audio, then the room acoustics cannot be overlooked by any means.

-This is why I’ve partnered up with an Acoustics and Audio PhD from the University of Salford; in order to build an online, simple, 2D tool that estimates the sound waves in a given space.
+This is why we have partnered up with an Acoustics and Audio PhD from the University of Salford; in order to build an online, simple, 2D tool that estimates the sound waves in a given space.

 It takes just a few clicks: Introduce your room dimensions and drag & drop speakers into the area.